 How to Get Involved

-Perhaps the most important way for parents and guardians to be involved in their children's education is to stay in contact with their child's school and teacher, attend important school events such as Open House and Parent/Teacher Conferences, stay up-to-date with their children's academic progress, and support their children at home.
+It is extremely important for parents and guardians to be involved in their children's education by staying in contact with their child's school and teacher, attending important school events such as Open House and Parent/Teacher Conferences, staying up-to-date with their children's academic progress, making sure they come to school each day ready to learn, and supporting their children's learning and growth at home.
 Below are additional ways in which parents and community members can become involved in the Ken-Ton School District.

 Shared Decision Making Teams